-The credits and compensation customer-generators receive for electricity exported to the grid are defined under Net Energy Metering (NEM) tariffs offered by Eversource, Liberty Utilities, Unitil and the .New Hampshire Electric Cooperative.
+The credits and compensation customer-generators receive for electricity exported to the grid are defined under Net Energy Metering (NEM) tariffs offered by Eversource, Liberty Utilities, and Unitil.

-The Public Utilities Commission (PUC) regulates the investor-owned distribution utilities' Net Energy Metering (NEM) tariffs in accordance with PUC Rule 900 and RSA 362-A:9 (refer to RSA 362-A:9, XIV specifically for Group Net Metering statutes).
-The NH Electric Cooperative member elected Board of Directors sets their net-metering tariff rather than the PUC.
-Note that for the 3 investor owned distribution utilities:
+The Public Utilities Commission regulates the distribution utilities' Net Energy Metering (NEM) tariffs in accordance with PUC Rule 900 and RSA 362-A:9 (refer to RSA 362-A:9, XIV specifically for Group Net Metering statutes).
+Note that:

-- NEM tariffs offered by the utilities underwent a significant change several years ago; - Customer-generators that installed systems before September 2017 may still take service under the "NEM 1.0" tariff ("standard" or "traditional" NEM); whereas - Systems installed after August 2017 must take service under the "NEM 2.0" tariff ("alternative NEM") - NEM 1.0 customers are allowed to switch to taking service under the NEM 2.0 tariff, but cannot subsequently opt-back into NEM 1.0 (with limited exceptions, e.g., participation in certain pilot programs).
+- NEM tariffs offered by the utilities underwent a significant change several years ago; - Customer-generators that installed systems before September 2017 may still take service under the "NEM 1.0" tariff ("standard" or "traditional" NEM); whereas - Systems installed after August 2017 must take service under the "NEM 2.0" tariff ("alternative NEM") - NEM 1.0 customers are allowed to switch to taking service under the NEM 2.0 tariff, but cannot subsequently opt back to NEM 1.0 (with limited exceptions, e.g., participation in certain pilot programs).

-Under both tariffs, customer-generators are charged the full retail rate for electricity supplied by Liberty Utilities and receive credits for electricity they export to the grid for some (but not all) components of their full retail rate.
+Under both tariffs, customer-generators are charged the full retail rate for electricity supplied by their utility and receive credits for electricity that they export to the grid for some (but not all) components of their full retail rate.
 Refer to the next subsection for tables comparing NEM 1.0 to 2.0 tariffs.

-To appropriately measure and credit customer-generators taking service under a NEM tariff, Liberty Utilities installs a bi-directional net meter that records each kilowatt-hour (kWh) supplied to the customer from the grid and also each kWh that flows back into the grid.
+To appropriately measure and credit customer-generators taking service under a NEM tariff, the customer's utility installs a bi-directional net meter that records each kilowatt-hour (kWh) supplied to the customer from the grid and also each kWh that flows back into the grid.
 This data is recorded and collected on a monthly billing-cycle basis.

-For NEM 1.0 tariff systems (installed before September 2017), any kWh exported to the grid are netted against kWh consumed.
-If there is a net surplus of kWh at the end of the monthly billing period (i.e., more power was exported to the grid by the customer-generator than was consumed) those surplus or negative kWh are carried forward and can be used to offset future kWh consumption (so the customer only pays for their "net" energy consumption).
+For NEM 1.0 tariff systems (installed before September 2017), any kWh exported to the grid is netted against kWh consumed.
+If there is a net surplus of kWh at the end of the monthly billing period (i.e., more power was exported to the grid by the customer-generator than was consumed), those surplus or negative kWh are carried forward and can be used to offset future kWh consumption (so the customer only pays for their "net" energy consumption).